Recommendations

 Senior Film Conservator

-In the vast archive of Short cinema, Going Places with Lowell Thomas, #6 stands as a stylistic flair beacon, it's essential to look at the contemporaries that shared this stylistic flair.
+In the vast archive of Documentary cinema, Going Places with Lowell Thomas, #6 stands as a stylistic flair beacon, it's essential to look at the contemporaries that shared this stylistic flair.
 Our cinematic experts have identified several titles that reflect the spirit of 1935.

 Few films from 1935 manage to capture to leave an indelible mark on the history of United States film.